origin76/6.1810-xv6-labs-2023/README.md

 make GRADEFLAGS=sleep grade
 ```

-### util
+### Lab Utils

-pingpong:note that if child process close too fast,it will print another extra "$ " to outstream
+pingpong: note that if child process close too fast,it will print another extra "$ " to outstream

+primes: note that close both write ends in parent process and in child process

 ## Below is the original content